Water Warriors Program Students will:

 3) Where did you travel as a water droplet?
 Using the bracelet you made during your visit to Roseville Utility Exploration Center, write or illustrate your travels as a water droplet moving from place to place.
 Where did you go?
 Did you stay put in one place for long?
 How is it that you could move from clouds to the lake? (water does not sit in one place- it is constantly moving via the water cycle).

-CA Content Standards: Water Warriors Program State Standards
+CA Content Standards (NGSS & CCCS): Water Warriors Program State Standards

 Be Water Smart